Table of Contents

 An insurance company will play all their tricks to find a way to deny your claim including using how long it has taken you to start the process of making the claim against them.
 This is why it is incredibility important to get the ball rolling right away.

 It is very common for insurance companies to try and gain access to your medical records if they find out you have previous injuries related to the current claim.
-They do this to try and mitigate and redirect the blame away from the accident that took place.
+The Clark Law Office says they do this to try and mitigate and redirect the blame away from the accident that took place.
 Although you are protected under the classification of an "Eggshell Plaintiff" meaning previous injuries that make you more susceptible to injuries cannot shift blame, you can still have your claim denied if the insurance company manages to prove that the injury was from a previous accident.

 These are 5 of the more common ways your claim can be denied and it is highly recommended you take these into consideration while or before dealing with an insurance company.